luke-clifton/themk.net/notes/historic/development_environment.md

 ### I need root access, but sudo does not work

 The sudo program requires that various permission bits and ownerships are set in a particular way.
-Because this is an unpriviledged setup, these bits are all wrong.
+Because this is an unprivileged setup, these bits are all wrong.
 If you need to get root access to the system use